When Weight Loss Miracles Turn into Medical Nightmares

 Three key challenges to the plaintiffs' case

 The companies argue their labels included FDA-required warnings and that they followed all regulatory guidelines.
-Judge Marston dismissed some claims but allowed failure to warn claims to proceed.
+The core defense rests on compliance with existing FDA labeling requirements.

 These medications have helped millions manage diabetes and lose weight, preventing countless complications.
 The rare severe side effects must be weighed against widespread benefits.